-GREGORY L. CH HRISTOPHER Chairman of the B oard and Chief Executive Officer Age 61 Director Since 2010 Mr. Christopher has served as Chairman of the Board of Directors since January 1, 2016.
-Mr. Christopher has served as Chief Executive Officer of the Company since October 30, 2008.
-Prior to that, he served as the Company's Chief Operating Officer and President of the Standard Products Division.
+GREGORY L. CHRISTOPHER Chairman of the Board and Chief Executive Officer

+Age 63 Mr. Christopher has served as Chairman of the Board of Directors since January 1, 2016.
+Mr. Christopher has served as Chief Executive Officer of the Company since October Director Since 2010